 A minimum of four grade 5s at GCSE including either English Language, History or Religious Studies, and a grade 4 or above in Maths and Science.

-Attachment - including the effects of growing up without love and care
+Emotional development in children, including the effects of growing up without love and care.

 Please note that you will be required to understand and apply basic mathematical principles in the exam, such as ratios, fractions, means, basic statistics, drawing graphs and tables.
 You will also be performing and writing up your own scientific research.
 The scientific aspects of the course examine the brain and the nervous system, so a willingness to learn and apply biological principles is also required.